dishapatare/Bank-Loan-Analysis-Dashboard/README.md

 **Goal of the Dashboard**<br>
 To develop a Tableau dashboard that:

     - Tracks key lending metrics over time.<br>
     - Identifies the proportion of good and bad loans.<br>
     - Analyzes loan purposes, repayment patterns, and borrower characteristics.<br>
     - Highlights state-wise lending behavior and loan term preferences.

+## Key Insights
+  - Debt Consolidation is the most common loan purpose (~18.2K applications).
+  - Majority loans are for a 36-month term (73.2%).<br>
+  - California, New York and Florida have the highest number of applications.<br>
+  - Good loans (fully paid/current) dominate the dataset, indicating strong repayment behavior.<br>
+  - Renters applied slightly more than mortgage holders.<br>
+  - People with more than 10 years of work history made the maximum loan applications.<br>
+  - Slight linear growth in number of loan applications every following month.